-This is absolutely essential to the success of the intern.
-Setting aside regularly scheduled time to discuss the experience and provide direction will not only ensure the proper completion of the project(s), but also provides the opportunity to mentor interns in the development of their professional skills.
+This is essential to the success of the internship.
+Setting aside a regularly scheduled time to discuss the experience and provide direction will not only ensure the proper completion of the project(s), but also provides the opportunity to mentor interns in the development of their professional skills.